-Before they begin flossing, they will need to brush their teeth thoroughly.
+Before flossing, they will need to brush their teeth thoroughly.
 Food and plaque can get caught between the brackets, wires and between the teeth, so their brushing technique should cover all surfaces of each tooth (outer surfaces, inner surfaces, top and bottom surfaces).
 They should also use a mixture of motions, including side-to-side and circular motions, to remove all food and plaque, spending time focussing on both the teeth and their braces.

 Now they can move on to flossing: